alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

  * pandas
  * scipy
  * scikit-learn
+ * acor (see the userguide for installation instructions)

-It has received financial support from a seed funding grant and through a Rutherford fellowship from the Alan Turing Institute in London (R-SIS-003, R-RUT-001) and EPSRC grant no. EP/P006175/1 (Data Driven Coarse Graining using Space-Time Diffusion Maps, B. Leimkuhler PI)
+It has received financial support from a seed funding grant and through a Rutherford fellowship from the Alan Turing Institute in London (R-SIS-003, R-RUT-001) and EPSRC grant no. EP/P006175/1 (Data Driven Coarse Graining using Space-Time Diffusion Maps, B. Leimkuhler PI), and also from a Microsoft Azure Sponsorship (MS-AZR-0143P).

 In general, see doc/userguide for all manuals and guides accompanying this package.